 Day 14 — Kodiak

-Twenty thousand years ago, massive glaciers covered most of the Kodiak Archipelago.
+20,000 years ago, massive glaciers covered most of the Kodiak Archipelago.
 Their retreat created scenic peaks, fjord‑like bays, and wide U-shaped valleys ideally suited for abundant land and marine life to thrive.
-These natural resources attracted the Alutiiq, Kodiak’s first inhabitants, who practiced their subsistence lifestyle here as far back as the fourth millennium B.C.
+These natural resources attracted the Alutiiq, Kodiak’s first inhabitants, who practiced their subsistence lifestyle here as far back as the 4th millennium B.C.
 Russian fur trappers came to Kodiak in pursuit of sea otter pelts in the 18th century.
 Following the United States’ purchase of Alaska a century later, Kodiak’s economy shifted to whaling and salmon fishing, and today, its salmon‑ and cod-rich waters make it one of the busiest fishing ports in the country.
 Explore the island’s historic landmarks highlighting Native American and Russian legacies and experience a wildness that is matched in few other places on Earth.

 Day 15 — Homer

 Charming, colorful Homer sits amid lofty snowcapped mountains and blue glaciers on beautiful Kachemak Bay, a sheltered arm of lower Cook Inlet.
 Archaeologists have identified that inhabitants have cooked mussels and clams on these beaches for thousands of years, beginning with the indigenous Inuit and Tanaina.